 Your feet and groin area do not like to be damp for a prolonged amount of time.
 Start your day off with a (relatively) clean pair of socks and underwear.

-How many should you pack?
-I have the following formula for counting how many pairs of socks and underwear I need on a camping trip.
+I use the following formula for counting how many pairs of socks and underwear I need on a camping trip.
 Generally speaking, I do the number of days I’m out for divided by two.
 The minimum number of socks/underwear I will bring is three, and the maximum number of socks/underwear is six.

-For example, when I went on seven day camping trip, I brought four pairs of socks.
-When I did a 24 day canoe trip, I brought six pairs of socks (plus two emergency pairs, but I don’t include those in my regular rotation).
+For example, when I went on a 7-day camping trip, I brought four pairs of socks.
+When I did a 24-day canoe trip, I brought six pairs of socks.
 Same with underwear.

-For underwear, I wear one pair on day one, and then wear them inside out on day two.
+For underwear, I wear one pair on day one and then wear them inside out on day two.
 If I’m on a long trip, I’ll wear one pair for two days straight before I flip them inside out.
-I do a similar thing for socks, but I have a whole system for clean & dry sock management on trip.
-(It starts with getting a high quality pair of wool socks.
-These ones are my favourite.)

 2. Save some clean clothing for the halfway point